 Smithsonian Gardens

-- Categories: archive, urban park, and recreation area
+- Categories: archives, urban park, and recreation area

 - Location: Washington, D.C., Mid-Atlantic, United States, North America